Laos: Anti-Corruption Laws Key to Economic Development

-Surrounded by neighbouring economic powerhouses such as Thailand, Vietnam and Myanmar, Laos can often be overlooked as a burgeoning economy within the fast-developing ASEAN region.
+Surrounded by neighbouring economic powerhouses such as Thailand, Vietnam and Myanmar, the Lao People's Democratic Republic (Laos) can often be overlooked as a burgeoning economy within the fast-developing ASEAN region.

-However, by sharing common borders with Thailand, Vietnam, Myanmar, Cambodia and China, Laos' unique geographical location means that the country has tremendous potential to develop itself into a vibrant and vital economic hub, linking the world's second largest economy, China, to the nine other member states that comprise the dynamic ASEAN Economic Community (AEC).
+However, by sharing common borders with Thailand, Vietnam, Myanmar, Cambodia and China, Laos' unique geographical location means that the country has tremendous potential to develop itself into a vibrant and vital economic hub, linking the world's second-largest economy, China, to the nine other member states that comprise the dynamic ASEAN Economic Community.

-Although foreign direct investment (FDI) is still heading towards its neighbours, Laos has quietly been flourishing and it has continued to make strides with a gradual overhaul of its anti-corruption framework in a bid to attract more foreign investment by instilling confidence in its legal system.
+Although foreign direct investment (FDI) is still heading towards its neighbours, Laos has quietly been flourishing, and it has continued to make strides with a gradual reworking of its anti-corruption framework in a bid to attract more foreign investment and instil confidence in its legal system.

 Economic development continues to flourish